 Aggressive Money Laundering Attorney

-If you have been accused or charged with money laundering in Illinois, then you need an attorney immediately.
-The earlier you retain legal counsel the better chance you have at de-escalating the situation.
-Money laundering is when money has been obtained through illegal actions while also trying to claim that it was earned in a legitimate manner.
+If you have been accused or charged with money laundering in Illinois, you need an experienced criminal defense attorney immediately.
+The earlier you retain legal counsel, the better your chance of de-escalating the situation.
+Money laundering is when money has been obtained through illegal actions while also trying to claim that it was earned legitimately.

-An example of money laundering would be someone who obtained money by selling illegal drugs and then filtering it through a real business such as a convenient store.
-The burden of proof is on the prosecution which means they have to prove beyond a reasonable doubt that you committed a crime.
+An example of money laundering would be someone who obtained money by selling illegal drugs and filtering it through a real business such as a convenience store.
+The burden of proof is on the prosecution, which means they have to prove beyond a reasonable doubt that you committed an illegal activity.

-- A financial transaction needs to be made or attempted to be made.
-This can consist of paying a utility bill, making a purchase at a store or depositing money into the bank.
+A financial transaction needs to be made or attempted to be made.
+This can consist of paying a utility bill, purchasing at a store, or depositing money into the bank.

-The good news is that the prosecution will need to prove that all of these three elements exist without reasonable doubt.
+The good news is that the prosecution must prove that these three elements exist without reasonable doubt.
 This can be challenging to prove.
 Hirsch Law Group knows how to poke holes in the prosecution’s case.

 Defenses of Money Laundering Charges

 1. The Defendant Believed They Were in Danger

 One possible defense for money laundering is that the defendant had a reasonable belief they were in danger and needed to move the funds quickly.
 For example, if someone was being threatened by a drug cartel and had to transfer large sums of money to protect their family, this could be considered a legitimate reason for “laundering” money.

 For a money laundering charge to stick, the prosecution must prove that the defendant intentionally concealed the illegal source of their funds.
 This defense could be used if there was no intent to conceal or deceive.
 For example, a person may have accidentally deposited drug money into their business account without realizing it and had no intention of hiding its source.